octobercms/docs/user-guide/mailing-list/customizing-the-template.md

 - A greeting field with the subscriber's first name
 - A single rich editor for the main email content
 - A footer with "View in browser" and "Unsubscribe" links
-- An invisible tracking pixel for open rate tracking
+- An invisible tracking pixel for open rate tracking, injected automatically before the closing `</body>` tag

 You can adjust the colors, add a logo image, or restructure the sections to match your brand.
 Just remember to keep using HTML tables with inline styles for email compatibility.